 - old sauce pan or tin can for melting crayons

 - Take off the paper on the crayons and put them in an old saucepan.
 Or put the crayons in an empty tin can and place the can in a saucepan filled with water;

 - Melt the wax by turning the stove on low heat;

 - Place the cookie cutters on a sheet of aluminum foil.
 Pour the melted wax into assorted cookie cutters.
 You may need to hold the cookie cutters down to keep the melted crayons from running out;

 - Wait for the wax to set, then cool, and pop your brand new crayons out.

 33. Soap Crayons - you'll need cookie cutters; liquid food coloring for each color crayon; 2 Tablespoons hot water; 1 cup soap flakes.
 Directions: For each color, put two tablespoons of hot water and one cup of soap flakes into a bowl.
 Add as many drops of food coloring to the mix as you wish.
 Stir the soap mixture until it thickens.
 This takes time, so be patient.
-Press spoonfuls of the first color of soap into cookie cutters.
+Press spoonfuls of each color of soap into individual cookie cutters.
 Let the soap crayons dry for one or two days.
 Gently bang the cookie cutters to loosen the crayons.

 35.Use shapes to make puppets.